addiscent/vagrant-ruby-rails/README.md

 # vagrant-ruby-rails

-#### A Ruby On Rails Development Environment (Basic)
+### A Ruby On Rails Development Environment (Basic)

 ##### Containing Ubuntu Server 14.04, Ruby 2.2.1, Gems 2.4.6, Rails 4.2.1, RVM 1.26.11, Git 1.9.1, and Node.js 0.10.25.

-This is a Vagrant Box, (https://www.vagrantup.com), intended for quick installation of a very basic Ruby On Rails development environment.
-Assuming Vagrant and VirtualBox are already installed on your host computer, (instructions not provided here), this Vagrant Box may be quickly installed, intentionally "destroyed", (if desired), and quickly reinstalled.
-Because it can rebuilt quickly if necessary, this Vagrant Box may be handy for transient/experimental work, (perhaps due to a need for a sacrifial development environment), or simply as a way to quickly recover from unanticipated corruption of a long-term development environment.
+This is a _Vagrant Box_, (https://www.vagrantup.com), intended for quick installation of a very basic _Ruby On Rails_ development environment.
+Assuming _Vagrant_ and _VirtualBox_ are already installed on your host computer, (instructions not provided here), this _Vagrant Box_ may be quickly installed, intentionally "destroyed", (if desired), and quickly reinstalled.
+Because it can rebuilt quickly if necessary, this _Vagrant Box_ may be handy for transient/experimental work, (perhaps due to a need for a sacrifial development environment), or simply as a way to quickly recover from unanticipated corruption of a long-term development environment.
+It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

-Git is included as a convenience, for quickly placing Ruby/Rails or other sources into repositories.
+_Git_ is included as a convenience, for quickly placing _Ruby/Rails_ or other sources into repositories.
 You may also wish to customize this guest vbox's configuration and provisioning files, allowing you to easily recreate your custom guest vbox environment in the future.
-In that case, Git is useful for managing versions for yourself, or for sharing your customized guest vbox with others, using an online git repository.
+In that case, _Git_ is useful for managing versions for yourself, or for sharing your customized guest vbox with others, using an online _git_ repository.

-Node.js is installed during installation of this guest vbox.
-It is used during the compilation of one or more gems required by Rails.
+_Node.js_ is installed during installation of this guest vbox.
+It is used during the compilation of one or more gems required by _Rails_.

-The gem _Nokogiri_ is compiled and installed into the RVM global gemset during installation of this guest vbox.
+The gem _Nokogiri_ is compiled and installed into the _RVM_ global gemset during installation of this guest vbox.

-The virtual machine "provider" in this guest vbox is VirtualBox.
+The virtual machine "provider" in this guest vbox is _VirtualBox_.

 ### Requirements For Installation

-You must have at least 1.3GB of available memory, (free RAM), on your computer.
-The computer used for development of this project is a generic AMD/Linux box running _Ubuntu Desktop 14.04 LTS_.
+Your computer must have at least 1.3GB of available memory, (free RAM).

-###### Caveat : If you install this guest vbox on OS X or Windows, you are venturing into unexplored territory; installation may be successful, or it may fail.
+###### Caveat :  The computer used for development of this project is a generic _AMD/Linux_ box running _Ubuntu Desktop 14.04 LTS_.
+If you install this guest vbox on _OS X_ or _Windows_, you are venturing into unexplored territory; installation may be successful, or it may fail.
 Which of the two is unknown at this time.

 Before beginning installation, you must already have the following installed and properly configured :

-##### _Vagrant_
+##### __Vagrant__

-"vagrant-ruby-rails" is developed using Vagrant 1.7.2, (the most recent from https://www.vagrantup.com/downloads.html).
-You may have success with earlier versions of Vagrant, but I have built/tested using only 1.7.2.
+"vagrant-ruby-rails" is developed using _Vagrant_ 1.7.2, (the most recent from https://www.vagrantup.com/downloads.html).
+You may have success with earlier versions of _Vagrant_, but I have built/tested using only 1.7.2.

 ##### _VirtualBox_

-"vagrant-ruby-rails" is tested using VirtualBox 4.3.10 as the provider, (a very slightly down-level version of the latest from https://www.virtualbox.org/wiki/Downloads).
-You will probably have success with slightly earlier versions of VirtualBox, and the most recent stable version, but I have not tested those.
+"vagrant-ruby-rails" is tested using _VirtualBox_ 4.3.10 as the provider, (a very slightly down-level version of the latest from https://www.virtualbox.org/wiki/Downloads).
+You will probably have success with slightly earlier versions of _VirtualBox_, and the most recent stable version, but I have not tested those.

 ### Installation